Xon/XenForo2-AlertImprovements/upload/src/addons/SV/AlertImprovements/_no_upload/README.md

 - 1 extra query per thread/conversation/report page request when the user has more than zero active alerts.
   - 1 additional extra query if any alerts are marked as read.

-## Alert Summerization Performance impact
+## Alert Summarization Performance impact

 - On accessing alerts above the summerize threshold, fetches all unread alerts and attempts to group them in PHP.
 - On successfully generating summary alerts, 2 queries are done.